The Ultimate List of 50 Free Security Tools, Tested For You

 ACCOUNT & AUTHENTICATION MANAGEMENT

-A unique, strong password is key to our online security.
-We keep nagging about it in our articles (and we’ll keep on nagging) because most people simply ignore this basic rule.
+A unique and strong password is key to our online safety.
+We keep recommending this in our articles (and we’ll keep doing it) so people can realize the importance of setting passwords that hackers can’t reach.

 First of all, here’s why it should be unique: